CS

 Who Should Buy Which?

-Buy the GWM Haval H6GT if: You prioritise performance, need more boot space, or prefer GWM's approach to design and ownership experience.
+Buy the GWM Haval H6GT if: You need more boot space, need stronger towing, or prefer GWM's approach to design and ownership experience.

-Buy the Jaecoo J7 SHS if: You want the lower entry price, want lower running costs, value a longer warranty, or prefer Jaecoo's approach to design and ownership experience.
+Buy the Jaecoo J7 SHS if: You want the lower entry price, prioritise performance, want lower running costs, value a longer warranty, or prefer Jaecoo's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The GWM Haval H6GT and Jaecoo J7 SHS trade blows across the spec sheet, and neither runs away with an outright win.
-The Jaecoo J7 SHS will save you roughly $1,624 a year in fuel.
+The Jaecoo J7 SHS takes 4 of 7 key spec categories and comes in at a lower price.
+The Jaecoo J7 SHS will save you roughly $2,346 a year in fuel.
 If boot space matters, the GWM Haval H6GT has a clear edge.
 The Jaecoo J7 SHS adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions